-As of June 30, 2007, we are conducting business in at least 15 countries through approximately 75,000 active distributors.
+As of September 30, 2007, we are conducting business in at least 15 countries through approximately 67,000 active distributors.
 We consider a distributor "active" if they have placed at least one product order with us during the preceding year.
 Although we have experienced significant revenue growth in prior years due in part to our efforts to expand into new markets, we do not intend to devote material resources to opening any additional foreign markets in 2007.
 Our priority for the remainder of 2007 is to focus our resources in our most promising markets, namely Greater China, South Korea and Europe.
 Sales into the European market are currently fulfilled by our North American subsidiaries.

-During the year 2006 and the first six months of 2007, we generated approximately 89% and 91% of our revenue from subsidiaries located outside North America, respectively, with sales in Hong Kong representing approximately 67% and 64% of revenue, respectively.
+During the year 2006 and the first nine months of 2007, we generated approximately 89% and 91% of our revenue from subsidiaries located outside North America, respectively, with sales in Hong Kong representing approximately 67% and 63% of revenue, respectively.
 Because of the size of our foreign operations, operating results can be impacted negatively or positively by factors such as foreign currency fluctuations, and economic, political and business conditions around the world.
 In addition, our business is subject to various laws and regulations, in particular regulations related to direct selling activities that create certain risks for our business, including improper claims or activities by our distributors and potential inability to obtain necessary product registrations.

 China is currently the Company's most important business development project.
 In June 2004, NHT Global obtained a general business license in China.
 The license stipulates a capital requirement of \$12.0 million over a three-year period, including a \$1.8 million initial payment that the Company made in January 2005.
-Multi-level marketing is generally prohibited in China, and direct selling is only permitted with a direct selling license.
-In December 2005, the Company submitted a preliminary application for a direct selling license and fully capitalized its Chinese entity with the remaining capital necessary to fulfill the \$12.0 million required cash infusion.
+Multi-level marketing is generally prohibited in China, and direct selling license and fully capitalized its Chinese entity with the remaining capital necessary to fulfill the \$12.0 million required cash infusion.
 In June 2006, the Company submitted a revised application package in accordance with new requirements issued by the Chinese government.
-The Company's application has not yet been granted.
 In June 2007, we launched a new e-commerce retail platform in China that does not require a direct selling license and is separate and distinct from our current worldwide platform.
 We believe this model, which offers discounts based on volume purchases, will encourage repeat purchases of our products for personal consumption in the Chinese market.
 The platform is designed to be in compliance with our understanding of current laws and regulations in China.
-We believe a direct selling license would enhance the business conducted in China under the proposed e-commerce retail platform, and we plan to submit a new application for a direct selling license in order to provide certain new information.
-The Company is unable to predict whether it will be successful in obtaining a direct selling license to operate in China, and if it is successful, when it will be permitted to enhance its e-commerce retail platform with direct selling operations.
+The Company anticipates filing a new, revised direct selling application for a direct selling license would enhance the business conducted in China under the proposed e-commerce retail platform, and we plan to submit a new application for a direct selling license to operate in China, and if it is successful, when it will be permitted to enhance its e-commerce retail platform with direct selling license to operate in China, and if it is successful, when it will be permitted to enhance its e-commerce retail platform with direct selling license to operate in China, and if it is successful, when it will be permitted to enhance its e-commerce retail platform with direct selling operations.